esignor/CCGR/README.md

 - **Network Unit:** a deep learning module based on Convolutional Neural Networks (e.g., AlexNet and ResNet50) that classifies the generated CCGR images into their corresponding virological classes.

-Before proceeding with software compilation (running the Encoder and Network Units scripts), it is **ESSENTIAL** to download the FASTA files from the appropriate databases (see the *Datasets* section) and perform data preprocessing using the command:
+Before proceeding with software compilation (running the Encoder and Network Unit scripts), it is **ESSENTIAL** to download the FASTA files from the appropriate databases (see the *Datasets section*) and perform data preprocessing; use the command
 ```python dev/VirusPreprocessingDatasets.py --help```
 for more details.